 On June 16, 2015, Toyota amended its articles of incorporation in connection with establishment of Model AA Class Shares pursuant to resolutions adopted by its shareholders at the general shareholders' meeting on the same date.
-The amended articles of incorporation are incorporated by reference as Exhibit 1.1 to this annual report.
+The amended articles of incorporation are incorporated by reference as Exhibit 1.1 to Toyota's Annual Report on Form 20-F for the fiscal year ended March 31, 2015, filed with the SEC on June 24, 2015 (file no. 001-14948).
 For more information on Toyota's articles of incorporation, please see Item 10.B "Additional Information - Memorandum and Articles of Association."